March 30, 2008

 As the Supreme Court reminds us [in Gall], “[t]he sentencing judge is in a superior position to find facts and judge their import under § 3553(a) in the individual case.
 The judge sees and hears the evidence, makes credibility determinations, has full knowledge of the facts and gains insights not conveyed by the record.” id. (citation omitted).
 Given these considerations, we cannot say the district court abused its discretion in sentencing Austad.
 Even if Austad’s sentence were considered “unusually harsh,” the district court explained the sentence with “sufficient justifications.”
 See id. at 594.

-March 5, 2008 at 06:28 PM | Permalink | Comments (1) | TrackBack
+March 5, 2008 in Gall reasonableness case | Permalink | Comments (1) | TrackBack

 Two important (but unpublished!?!) defendant wins in the Eighth Circuit